AndroidCrypto/MifareDesfireEv3TutorialNFCjLib/readme.md

-# Mifare DESFire EV1/2/3 Examples (DES keys) using NFCjLib
+# Mifare DESFire EV1/2/3 Examples using NFCjLib

 This app is using the NFCjLib library from **Desfire Tools for Android** available on GitHub here: https://github.com/skjolber/desfire-tools-for-android.